Humberto2379/Venmito-Humberto-Sanchez-Rivera/README.md

 # Solution Approach
 My approach utilized the pandas library, which allowed me to easily read JSON, XML, and CSV files.
-However, for YAML files, I needed to first install yaml via pip.
+However, for YAML files, I needed to first install yaml.
 After safely loading the YAML data, I converted it into a DataFrame for consistency.

 The most challenging files to process were XML and YAML.
 The XML file required additional preprocessing.
 I used the ElementTree library to properly parse nested elements since pandas struggled with the indexed structure.
 Similarly, the YAML file needed careful handling to ensure correct formatting before conversion.